A Quick Guide on GBA Flashcarts

 EZ Flash Omega Definitive Edition #

-EZ Flash ODE Premium option with better battery life and some niche features like rumble and Slot-2 DS compatibility for linking.
+EZ Flash ODE Premium option with the best battery life as of revision B. It has some niche features like rumble and Slot-2 DS compatibility for linking.
 Fixes save issue from regular version.
-Has a bigger pcb so it doesnt come with the alternative DS Lite shell.
+Has a bigger pcb so it doesn’t come with the alternative DS Lite shell that the EZ Flash Omega includes.
 Mahko made a more indepth post here.

 This cart costs around $80 USD.
 Purchase links have been provided here though they may not be the cheapest listings out there: